 Glazing Contractor: Estury Glass & Glazing

-Recently, when well-known artist Arabella Marshall was out walking on RSPB Minsmere, situated on the Suffolk coastline near Saxmundum, she came across the striking and atmospheric medieval ruins of Minsmere Chapel, which stands on the original site of Leiston Abbey.
+When well-known artist Arabella Marshall was out walking on RSPB Minsmere, situated on the Suffolk coastline near Saxmundum, she came across the striking and atmospheric medieval ruins of Minsmere Chapel, which stands on the original site of Leiston Abbey.
 Immediately inspired, she decided to use it as the setting for her latest work of art, a glass installation titled ‘A Wing And A Prayer’.
-Perega Clear Structures provided expert consultancy and glass engineering services to bring this ambitious project to life.
+Perega provided expert consultancy and glass engineering services to bring this ambitious project to life.

 The sculpture, designed to be fixed directly to the Chapel’s crumbling window frames, would playfully reference the stained glass fenestration present in the building during its heyday.
 Specified using pieces of typically non-structural fused bullseye glass set in a steel frame, the installation required careful, well-researched design and specification to realise the brief.